Tetra-Pak-APIs/TetraPak.AspNet/Scenarios.md

-# TetraPak.AspNet SDK - Use Cases
+# TetraPak.AspNet SDK - Scenarios

-Here are a several typical use cases, including issues, you will likely face and suggestions for what to do:
+This document presents typical ASP.NET related scenarios, including issues, you will likely face and suggestions for what to do:

 <a id="api-key-invalid"></a>
 ## Error `401 - API key invalid`